papiodesu/leptos_book/src/async/13_actions.md

 }
 ```

-`Action::new()` takes an `async` function that takes a reference to a single argument, which you could think of as its “input type.”
+「Action::new()」 takes an 「async」 function that takes a reference to a single argument, which you could think of as its “input type.”

 > The input is always a single type.
 If you want to pass in multiple arguments, you can do it with a struct or tuple.
 >